 The settings option is the next thing to consider.
 Too many settings do confuse children.
 If you need several settings, you have to place them in a way that will not affect the app’s feel.
 In most cases, parents are the ones to control the settings; therefore, you can consider creating a different settings panel.
 When working on the app, the prototype design should address such setting specification making everything clear from the beginning.

 It is very important to make sure that your app interacts with children.
-When you scan around, it is easy to notice that large objects attract children.
+When you look around, it is easy to notice that large objects attract children.
 Therefore, your app needs a design that displays all things right on the screen.

 The presence of audio and visual elements has to be present.
 You also need to introduce some elements of surprise so as to intrigue a child.
 This will keep him/her thrilled with the little one becoming more eager to discover that surprising flash or element.